ebrelsford/ebrelsford.github.io/talks/2016/doitt/modules/3_styling_data.md

     1. Double-click the layer in the **layers panel**.
     2. Select the **Style** tab on the left.
     3. Change the settings for the layer's styles.
 As you do, experiment with overlaying multiple **symbol layers** and look at the **blending modes**.
 Explore a bit.
+ 3. Add labels to the street centerlines:
+    1. Double-click the layer in the **layers panel**.
+    2. Select the **Labels** tab on the left.
+    3. Change the dropdown at the top of the dialog to **Show labels for this layer** and select a column next to **Label with**.
+    4. Style the labels as you like.
  3. Let's categorize the collision data by the type of vehicle involved:
     1. Double-click the collision data layer and open its **Style** tab.
     2. Change **Single Symbol** in the top left to **Categorized**.